-Fishing subsurface is the best way to get into fish at the moment.
-The fish are starting to stack up in the slower slicks and runs with some depth and slow to medium speed currents.
-Nymphing has been most productive most of the day with smaller midge and mayfly patterns offering the most productivity.
+Nymphing has been most productive for the majority of the day, with smaller midge and mayfly patterns usually being the most effective.
+After the noon hour be sure to keep your eyes open for rising trout, and the hint will be to look for hatching Blue Winged Olives or midges.
 When nymphing it pays to skip a lot of water and jump from one deep run to another.
-Look for steady currents that aren’t too strong but still enough to bring food to trout.
+Look for steady currents that aren’t too strong but are still moving just enough to bring food to trout.
 Slow water that is 3-6 feet deep and located just below a riffle is always a good bet.
-Nymphing stone fly nymphs trailed by a baetis nymph or midge larva is a good bet but egg patterns and worms are also good flies to try.
-Winter fly fishing in the Big Sky and Bozeman area on the Gallatin River is as consistent as any winter fishery as any in the area.
+Nymphing stone fly patterns trailed by a baetis nymph or midge larva is a good place to start, but egg patterns and worms are also good flies to try.

 The Month Ahead: